 - Losing custody of your children due to there being a family violence conviction on your record.

 - Prohibitions that prevent you from doing several things such as owning a firearm.

 - Restraining orders

 If convicted, you will also serve jail time and be fined.
 The amount of which depends on both the severity of the charges brought against you and the circumstances of your case, like whether or not this is a first-time offense.

 Our criminal defense lawyers begin every representation by closely examining your case and assessing the possible variables.
 We search for improper documentation or inconsistencies in police reports and law enforcement procedural failures.
 We also conduct independent investigations of parties filing assault or family violence charges to uncover possible ulterior motives for bringing such actions.
 In our experience, we have seen people allege assault as a ploy to keep their spouse from getting custody of the children or to increase the odds of being awarded property during a divorce proceeding.

 We Can Answer Your Questions about Domestic Violence or Assault

-If you have been arrested for domestic violence or assault and battery, speak with a knowledgeable Denton criminal defense attorney today – call Joseph Boswell at 940-382-4711 to receive a free initial private consultation with an experienced member of our legal team at our Denton TX office.
+If you have been arrested for domestic violence or assault and battery, speak with a knowledgeable Denton criminal defense attorney today – call Joseph Boswell at 940-382-4711 to receive a free initial confidential consultation with an experienced member of our legal team at our Denton TX office.
 You can also contact us online.

 We accept Cash, Check, MasterCard and Visa payments and are available evenings and weekends by appointment.
+Free Initial Consultation.